DelvonRH/Mock-Twitter-Project/README.md

 # *Mock-Twitter-Project Part I*

-**Mock-Twitter-Project** is an web app that allows a user to view and post a tweet.
+**Mock-Twitter-Project** is an web app that allows a user to view and post a tweet this is a project that is inspired by twitter so it is designed to almost look like it.

 ## User Stories